 Area: 51,100 sq km

 Population: 4.906 million

 Spoken languages: Spanish

 Visas and diplomacy

 If you are European, there are big chances that you do not need a visa for tourist stays of less than 90 days.
 All you need is your passport, which is valid for at least six months.
 If you wish to emigrate to Costa Rica, you need a visa that depends on your situation there.
 We advise you to contact the Costa Rican Consulate in your current country of residence to find out the updated procedures.

 - Compulsory vaccines and certificates: No vaccine is required for travelers to Costa Rica.
 On the other hand, the yellow fever vaccination certificate is required upon entry to the country for visitors from countries infected with the disease.

-- Recommended vaccines and certificates: For adults, don’t forget vaccines for tetanus, polio, hepatitis A and B, meningitis A and C and for at-risk groups: tuberculosis and rabies.
+- Recommended vaccines and certificates: For adults, don’t forget the vaccines against tetanus, polio, hepatitis A-B, meningitis A-C. For at-risk groups: tuberculosis and rabies.
 For children, don’t forget the vaccines against diphtheria, tetanus, whooping cough, polio, tuberculosis, measles, mumps, rubella, hepatitis A and B, (long stay), meningitis A and C (long stay for 18-month-old travelers), typhoid (long stay for 5-year-old travelers and older).

-- Local diseases: Flies, mosquitoes, midges bites can transmit leishmaniasis, dengue fever, Chagas disease (trypanosomiasis) Dengue remains endemic, and increases in the months of May to November, rainy season.
+- Local diseases: The bites of flies, mosquitoes, midges can transmit leishmaniasis, dengue fever, Chagas disease (trypanosomiasis).
+Dengue fever remains endemic, and increases in the months of May to November, the rainy season.
 The Zika virus is a concern across the country.
 Other common diseases: Amibiase, chikungunya, ascaris, malaria, etc.

 Another recommendation: avoid contact with animals that are likely to transmit rabies.